-The branch team is on-hand to provide you will any support and advice you may require.
-You will be able to contact the team directly via mobile or emails.
-Outside of this, you will have access to support from a veterinary practice 24 hours a day for veterinary advice or emergency care.
+The centre team is on-hand to provide you will any support and advice you may require during the centre opening hours.
+You can contact the centre team directly on our volunteer mobile number, via email or in-person at the centre.
+Outside of these hours you will have access to support from a veterinary practice 24 hours a day for veterinary advice or emergency care.

 What is the recruitment process for Volunteer Cat Fosterers?

-You will need to email the branch team to complete an application form, this will then be reviewed and a telephone interview arranged.
+You will need to email the centre team to complete a fostering application form, this will then be reviewed and a telephone interview arranged.
 If you are shortlisted and happy to continue with your application, a home visit will be arranged to provide further guidance and to complete additional paperwork.
 You will also be required to complete a criminal conviction check for this role as there is lone-working involved.

 How can I apply?